 Now, that’s fine, you may say, and to a fair degree you’d be right.
 Laws exist and breaking them means you may face some form of punishment; I’m not going to dispute that principle.
 But don’t let anyone try to convince you this is a measure to address safety.
 Consider a texting driver who mounts the pavement and a texting cyclist who mounts the pavement; the likelihood of causing serious injury or death to a person on the pavement is vastly greater in the former case.
 To apply the law equally is not to prioritise safety.
 It is a public relations exercise.

 Moreover, whilst certain laws appear to exist primarily (at least in this context) to protect the individuals who break them – such as jumping red lights – it’s not necessarily so simple.
 Less than 2% of serious injuries to people on bikes were even “likely” to have been partly or fully caused by jumping a light, whilst it’s possible to point to cases such as that of Mary Bowers, where jumping a red light would have protected her.
-Clearly, it’s impossible to know how many accidents are avoided each year by people deliberately disobeying a rule that holds them in direct conflict with large vehicles, but – whilst no-one will deny that a number of people do so selfishly – there are at least some cases where people do disobey the law to try and protect themselves.
+Clearly, it’s impossible to know how many collisions are avoided each year by people deliberately disobeying a rule that holds them in direct conflict with large vehicles, but – whilst no-one will deny that a number of people do so selfishly – there are at least some cases where people do disobey the law to try and protect themselves.

 You’ll notice a couple of street corners with several police standing around.
 Now, I don’t know about you but there’s not much I’ve ever really observed in terms of actual illegal driving by standing in one place.
 Even if you do see something (chances are it’s a red light jump if you’re at a junction – but let’s face it, there’s much less chance of seeing that if you’re stood there in full view in a police uniform) how are you going to chase the offender down?
 Even if there’s another group of police to radio to, that’s only any good if the offender hasn’t turned off the road by that point, and even then you’re not gathering evidence other than at two isolated points.